TheBradster/chec-nutrition-app/docs/user_stories.md

 ### View/Edit/Place orders

 - US6 View overview of week's offerings and orders
+  - Description: As a customer, I would like to view what meals are available each day, so that I can plan my meals for the week.
+  - Estimate: xxx (Number of days of work required to implement the US)
+  - Priority: xxx (US priority number goes here)
+  - Status: xxx (US status)

+- US7 View placed orders
   - Description: xxx (Description of user store goes here)
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
   - Status: xxx (US status)

-- US7 Place an order for a day
+- US8 Place an order for a day
   - Description: xxx (Description of user store goes here)
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
   - Status: xxx (US status)

-- US8 Allergy notification when placing order
+- US9 Allergy notification when placing order
   - Description: xxx (Description of user store goes here)
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
   - Status: xxx (US status)

-- US9 Edit an order for a day
+- US10 Edit an order for a day
   - Description: xxx (Description of user store goes here)
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
   - Status: xxx (US status)

-- US10 View an order for a day
+- US11 View an order for a day
   - Description: xxx (Description of user store goes here)
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)
   - Status: xxx (US status)

-- US11 View placed orders and checkout
+- US12 View placed orders and checkout
   - Description: xxx (Description of user store goes here)
   - Estimate: xxx (Number of days of work required to implement the US)
   - Priority: xxx (US priority number goes here)